E :Environment

 Emissions of NOx, SOx, etc.

-There was no occurrence of events leading to air pollution.
+There was no domestic or overseas occurrence of events leading to air pollution.

 The emission concentrations of NOx and SOx are controlled to comply with legal regulations on concentration values.